Pizza Sharing is PPA-hard: Introduction

 \section{Introduction}

-\emph{Mass partition problems} ask us to fairly divide measurable objects that are embedded into Euclidean space \citep{RS20}.
+\emph{Mass partition problems} ask to fairly divide measurable objects that are embedded into Euclidean space \cite{RS20}.
 Perhaps the most popular mass partition problem is the \emph{ham sandwich} problem, in which three masses are given in three-dimensional Euclidean space, and the goal is to find a single plane that cuts all three masses in half.
-Recently, there has been interest in \emph{pizza sharing} problems, which are mass partition problems in the two-dimensional plane, and in this paper we study the computational complexity of pizza sharing problems.
+Recently, there has been interest in \emph{pizza sharing} problems, which are mass partition problems in the two-dimensional plane, and in this work we study the computational complexity of such problems.

-In the \emph{straight-cut} pizza sharing problem, we are given $2n$ two-dimensional masses in the plane, and we are asked to find $n$ straight lines that simultaneously bisect all of the masses.
-See Figure \ref{fig:cuts-and-paths}$(a)$ for an example.
-It has been shown that this problem always has a solution: the first result on the topic showed that solutions always exist when $n = 2$ \citep{BPS19}, and this was subsequently extended to show existence for all $n$ \citep{HK20}.
+In the \emph{straight-cut} pizza sharing problem, we are given $2n$ two-dimensional masses in the plane, and we are asked to find straight lines (see \cref{fig:cuts-and-paths-a} for a depiction) that simultaneously bisect all of the masses.
+It has been shown that this problem always has a solution when we have $n$ straight lines available: the first result on the topic showed that solutions always exist when $n = 2$ \cite{BPS19}, and this was subsequently extended to show existence for all $n$ \cite{HK20}.

 Another related problem is the \emph{square-cut} pizza sharing.
 In this problem, there are $n$ masses in the plane, and the task is to simultaneously bisect all masses using cuts, but the method of generating the cuts is different.
 Specifically, we seek a \emph{square-cut}, which consists of a single path that is the union of horizontal and vertical line segments.
-See Figure~\ref{fig:cuts-and-paths}$(b)$ and \ref{fig:cuts-and-paths}$(c)$ for two examples of square-cuts.
+See \cref{fig:cuts-and-paths-b} and \cref{fig:cuts-and-paths-c} for two examples of square-cuts.
 Intuitively, we can imagine that a pizza cutter is placed on the plane, and is then moved horizontally and vertically without being lifted in order to produce the cut.
-Note that the path is allowed to wrap around on the horizontal axis: if it exits the left or right boundary, then it re-appears on the opposite boundary.
-So the cut in Figure~\ref{fig:cuts-and-paths}$(c)$ is still considered to be a single square-cut.
+Note that the path is allowed to wrap around in the horizontal axis: if it exits the left or right boundary, then it re-appears on the opposite boundary.
+So the cut in \cref{fig:cuts-and-paths-c} is still considered to be a single square-cut.